mohit-marathe/zetajs/README.md

 Each example has a README.md in its respective folder with instructions how to run it.

-These examples are configured to run without requiring an own LibreOffice WASM (LOWA) build.
-They make use of the ZetaOffice CDN.
+These examples use the ZetaOffice CDN to get you started quickly.

 ## Why zetajs

-See how zetajs makes scripting LibreOffice WASM easy:
+See how zetajs makes scripting ZetaOffice easy, building on the foundation of the LibreOffice UNO API:

 ### 1. Load a document